DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 most) by competition law, there has been no attempt to implement any of them.

-This inaction may be explained by the regulatory climate in the US and Europe.
+This inaction may be explained by the regulatory climate in the U.S. and Europe.
 The regulation of communications in both jurisdictions operates according to a mostly ‘market-based’ approach, which, as mentioned above, has reflected the ascendancy of neoliberalism and its